JuliaEarth/GeoStats.jl/docs/src/kriging.md

 ## Universal Kriging

-In Universal Kriging, the mean of the random field is assumed to be a polynomial of the spatial coordinates:
+In Universal Kriging, the mean of the random field is assumed to be a polynomial of the geospatial coordinates:

 ```math
 \mu(\x) = \sum_{k=1}^{N_d} \beta_k f_k(\x)